Liouville quantum gravity spheres as matings of finite-diameter trees: Equivalence of Bessel and Brownian constructions

 \begin{lemma} Fix $a,b > 0$ and let $\Phi_{a,b}^1$ be the set of $C_0^\infty(\cyl)$ functions which are supported in the annulus $[0,a] \times [0,2\pi]$ with $\phi \geq 0$, $\int \phi(x) dx = 1$, and $\| \phi' \|_\infty \leq b$.
 Fix $r,s \in \R_-$ and let

 We have that

 \end{lemma} \begin{proof} We will first assume that $r =0$ and we take our quantum cone to be embedded so that the horizontal translation is so that the projection of $h$ onto $\CH_1(\cyl)$ first hits $r+s=s$ at $u=0$.
 Then we have that the restriction of $h$ to $\cyl_+$ has the same law as the sum of the function $(\gamma-Q)\re(z)$ and a whole-plane GFF on $\cyl$ restricted to $\cyl_+$ with the additive constant fixed so that its average on $[0,2\pi i]$ is equal to $s$.
 Therefore it suffices to prove the result in the case that $h$ is the sum of $(\gamma-Q)\re(z)$ and a whole-plane GFF on $\cyl$ with this normalization.
-The argument explained in the paragraph just after \cite[Proposition~10.18]{dms2014mating} implies that, in this setting, $M(h)-s$ is almost surely finite with law which does not depend on $s$.
+The argument explained in the paragraph just after \cite[Proposition~9.19]{dms2014mating} implies that, in this setting, $M(h)-s$ is a.s.\ finite with law which does not depend on $s$.
 This proves the result for $r = 0$.
 The result then follows for other values of $r$ because one can switch from the $r=0$ setting to the setting of general $r \in \R_-$ by adding $r$ to the field. \end{proof}

+\begin{proof}[Proof of Lemma~\ref{lem::behavior_of_average_at_loop_mu_F}] In the proof, we will be working with samples from both~$\conelaw_G$ and from~$\conelaw_F$, coupled onto a common probability space.
+We will add an extra subscript $F$ or $G$ in order to clarify to which law each will be associated.

-\begin{proof}[Proof of Lemma~\ref{lem::behavior_of_average_at_loop_mu_F}] Suppose that $(\cyl,h_G)$ and $\eta_G'$ are sampled from the law~$\conelaw_G$.
+Suppose that $(\cyl,h_G,+\infty,-\infty)$ and $\eta_G'$ are sampled from the law~$\conelaw_G$.
 We think of the embedding of the surface into $\cyl$ as taking place in two steps.
-Namely, we first embed the surface as usual for quantum cones as described in Section~\ref{subsubsec::quantum_cones} so that the horizontal translation is such that the projection of $h_G$ onto $\CH_1(\cyl)$ first hits $0$ at $u=0$ and then we adjust the horizontal translation so that $u_{r,C} = 0$.
-It follows from Lemma~\ref{lem::rn_bound} and Lemma~\ref{lem::behavior_of_average_at_loop_mu} that the $\conelaw_G$-probability that the average of $h_G$ on $[0,2\pi i]$ is at most $r$ tends to $1$ as $C \to \infty$ uniformly in $r \in \R_-$.
+Namely, we first embed the surface as usual for quantum cones as described in Section~\ref{subsubsec::quantum_cones} so that the horizontal translation is such that the projection of $h_G$ onto $\CH_1(\cyl)$ first hits $0$ at $u=0$ and then we adjust the horizontal translation so that $u_{r,C,G} = 0$.